Chamber Music Course

 The Week

-Day 1 (7th August) is an optional extra settling in day at a discounted fee followed by the course proper from 8th - 13th August.
-Click here for more details.
+Day 1 (4th August) is an optional extra settling in day at a discounted fee followed by the course proper from 5th - 9th August.

 Five days of coaching with specialists on hand for piano, harpsichord and early keyboard instruments, violin, cello, viola, double bass, bassoon, clarinet, oboe, cor anglais, flute, trumpet, French horn, trombone, bass clarinet and recorder.

 The coaches are available for the greater part of the day so you can study pieces in depth with specialists for the different instruments in your ensemble.
-The presence of players from each instrumental ‘disciplines’ means of course that a huge repertoire is available.
+The presence of players from each instrumental ‘discipline’ means of course that a huge repertoire is available.
+The course ends with lunch on Friday

 For more information or to discuss repertoire possibilities speak to Elizabeth on